TheHive-Project/TheHiveDocs/migration-guide.md

 ## From 2.12.x to 2.13.x

 ### Configuration updates

 `play.crypto.secret` is deprecated, use `play.http.secret.key` instead.

 `auth.type` is deprecated, use `auth.provider` instead.

 Basic authentication is disabled by default.
 API client should use key for authentication.
 This feature has been added in this release.
-Can be enabled basic authentication with the setting `auth.method.basic=true` in application.conf
+You can enable basic authentication with the setting `auth.method.basic=true` in application.conf

+Note that [TheHive4Py 1.3.0](https://github.com/CERT-BDF/TheHive4py) also adds
+the support to API key authentication.

 ## ElasticSearch

 TheHive 2.13 uses ElasticSearch 5.x.
 Our tests have been done on ElasticSearch 5.5.
-So we recommend to use this specific version, even if TheHive should work perfectly with ElastciSearch 5.6 should work perfectly.
+So we recommend to use this specific version, even if TheHive should work perfectly with ElastciSearch 5.6 that doesn't introduce breaking changes.

 ### Data structure migration
 Before upgrade ElasticSearch, [backup all your indices](admin/backup-restore.md).